+National Developm e e e e e e e e e e e e e e e e e e e Dunal concerning LED and Social Dovalonment Attracting invostment and growing To increase the Croce

-National Development Rural economies LED and Social Development Attracting investment and growing To increase the Gross Domestic
+National Developm ient • Rural economies LED and Social Development Attracting investment and growing To increase the Gross

-Plan will be activated the economy of Harry Gwala Product of the HGDM by 3% by
+Plan will be activated the economy of Harry Gwala Domestic Product of the

-through improved District Municipality 2030 so as to improve the
+through improved District Municipality HGDM by 3% by 2030 so as

-infrastructure and socio-economic wellbeing of
+infrastructure and to improve the socio-

-service delivery, a our citizens and foster social
+service delivery, a economic wellbeing of our

-review of land cohesion.
+review of land citizens and foster social

-tenure, service to
+tenure, service to cohesion.

-small and micro REF.
-NO. 04 LEDSOC 2014
+small and micro

-farmers, a review
+farmers, a review REF.
+NO. 04 LEDSOC

-of mining industry
+of mining industry 2014

 commitments to

 social investment,

 and tourism

 investments

 • Vibrant, equitable

-Outcome 7 7 and sustainable
+Outcome 7 and sustainable

 rural communities

 with food security

 for

-Containable

-Sustainable No poverty
+Sustainable • No poverty

-Development Goals Zero hunger
+Development Goals • Zero hunger

-Good health
+• Good health

-Municipal Financial Viability Low revenue base and non- To improve the Financial Affairs
+Municipal Financial Viability Low revenue base and non- To improve the Financial

-and Management payment of services by some and Viability of the
+and Management payment of services by some Affairs and Viability of the

-customers Municipality in order to have a
+customers Municipality in order to

-self- sustainable municipality
+have a self- sustainable

+municipality

 REF.
 NO. 04 FIN 2022

-National Development Strong and efficient Cross Cutting Issues Interpretation of spatial planning To create functional urban,
+National Development • Strong and efficient Cross Cutting Issues Interpretation of spatial planning To create functional urban,

-• G

 Plan spatial planning and linking it to infrastructure regional and human

-system, well

-integrated across planning and development of Harry settlements whilst protecting
+system, well planning and development of Harry settlements whilst

+integrated across Gwala towns protecting the

-the spheres of Gwala towns the environment
+the spheres of environment

 government.

 REF.
-NO. 06 SE 2022
+NO. 06 SE 2 022

-Spatial Equity
+• Spatial Equity

 KZN GDS Goals

 • Sustainable cities

 and communities

-Climate Action
+• Climate Action

 Sustainable

 Development Goals